-The city of Madaba located about 50 km south of Amann is one of the most pleasant in Jordan.
-It has plenty of things to do and see, and it is close to several important landmarks.
-The city itself is home to a few attractions like the burnt church, and the church of the apostles.
+The city of Madaba, located about 50 km south of Amann, is one of the most pleasant in Jordan.
+It has plenty of things to do and see and is close to several important landmarks.
+The city itself is home to a few attractions like the burnt church and the church of the apostles.
 However, the most famous landmark is clearly the mosaic map of Madaba.

 Rediscovered in the 19th century, the mosaic map of Madaba has been considered one of the most important archaeological finds in the Middle East and one of the oldest pieces of evidence of cartography.
 Unfortunately, only about one-fourth of the map is preserved.

-The mosaic is a complex work of art, and definitely a significant finding, but you should note that visiting is a bit underwhelming, as it is simply a mosaic on the ground of a church.
-It is in greek, and a large chunk wasn’t saved so it is difficult to examine.
+The mosaic is a complex work of art and definitely a significant finding, but you should note that visiting is a bit underwhelming, as it is simply a mosaic on the ground of a church.
+It is in greek, and a large chunk wasn’t saved, so it is challenging to examine.
 On the upside, you can see it very closely, which is rare in this kind of work.

 Madaba and the mosaic map are very easy to visit both by car and on a tour.
-It is a typical day trip from Aman, which usually also includes Mount Nebo, the Dead Sea, and the Baptism site.
+It is a typical day trip from Aman, usually including Mount Nebo, the Dead Sea, and the Baptism site.
 Have a look at a few options here.